hericlesfsr/it-automation-scripts/README.md

 📋 **Description**

-This repository contains a collection of Python automation scripts designed to assist IT Support and Infrastructure teams with common operational tasks such as system health checks, performance monitoring, and file organization.
+This repository contains a collection of **Python automation tools** designed to assist IT Support, Infrastructure, and Operations teams with common operational tasks such as system diagnostics, monitoring, and workflow automation.

-The tools are lightweight, portable, and focused on improving troubleshooting efficiency and operational productivity.
+The tools are lightweight, portable, and focused on improving troubleshooting efficiency and operational productivity in real-world IT environments.

 ---